skoczen/will/docs/upgrading_to_2.md

 ### Platform and Decision-making

-As mentioned above, there are now multiple IO mediums and platforms that Will can communicate on.
+As mentioned above, there are now multiple IO backends and platforms that Will can communicate on.
 It's also now easy to [write your own](/backends/io), pull requests are very welcome, and more are coming soon.
 Here's all the options:

 ```python
 IO_BACKENDS = [